 On post-operative imaging, a 2 cm residual disease was identified.
 Her mother noted some right-sided motor weakness post-operatively and posterior fossa syndrome.
 By November 2019, Zahra started weekly chemotherapy and had been referred to SAH Care for Proton Therapy.

 Zahra traveled to the US with her parents and has been treated by our Dr Allan Thornton at the Hampton University Proton Therapy Institute.
 She came to the centre every day from Monday to Friday for 1 hour to receive her recommended total of 33 fractions.
 And every day she received a light anesthesia to ensure she didn’t move during the treatment.

-Zahra has elected Walter, our Anesthesia Nurse, as her new best friend.
-They’re walking together along the corridor to fetch Zahra’s anesthesia stretcher.
-They come from different countries, 50 years separate them, they don’t speak a common language, and yet they truly love each other.
+Zahra had elected Walter, our Anesthesia Nurse, as her new best friend.
+Every day, they were walking together along the corridor to fetch Zahra’s anesthesia stretcher.
+Singing, playing, and laughing.

 Zahra successfully completed her treatment in Hampton and went back home.
 Approximately 2 months after completion of proton therapy, all symptoms are currently resolved per Zahra’s mother.